uwx/ace/README.md

 # ace
 Vertical compression, perfected.

-## Overview
+### Overview
 Project specs often call for an uncompromising use of characters that do not encroach vertically into surrounding spaces.
-The ace library facilitates this need with a lightweight base 13 encoder that can vertically compress ASCII strings of any length and unsigned integers of up to 32-bits.
+The ace library facilitates this need with a lightweight base 13 encoder that can vertically compress ASCII strings and unsigned integers.

-## Example (example.js)
+### Demo (example.js)

 ```javascript
 var ace = require('./ace');